 Additionally, the ReSPECT form (B&NES, Wiltshire and Swindon) and STEP form (Somerset) are summary plans for emergency care and treatment.
-It’s a clinical record of your medical wishes for your future.
+It’s a clinical record of the person’s medical wishes for the future.
 Read more about these and download a copy here.

 Specialist hospice care